eProsima/Fast-DDS-docs/docs/dynamictypes.rst

    :start-after: //DYNAMIC_TYPES_CREATE_STRUCTS
    :end-before: //!--

-Structures allows inheritance, exactly with the same OOP meaning.
+Structures allow inheritance, exactly with the same OOP meaning.
 To inherit from another structure, we must create the structure calling the ``create_child_struct_builder`` of the factory.
 This method is shared with bitsets and will deduce our type depending on the parent's type.